antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 ### Visual Studio

-* Visual Studio support for .NET Core 2.0
+Visual Studio now supports .NET Core 2.0.
+Read the [Visual Studio 2017 version 15.3 release announcement](https://blogs.msdn.microsoft.com/visualstudio/2017/08/14/visual-studio-2017-version-15-3-released/) for more information.
+Features include:

-* Live Unit Testing supports .NET Core.
+* Live Unit Testing supports .NET Core
+* Simplified and portable project files across CLI, Visual Studio & Visual Studio for Mac
+* Code navigation improvements
+* C# Azure Functions support in the box
+* CI/CD support for containers

 For Visual Studio users: You need to update to the latest versions of Visual Studio to use .NET Core 2.0.
+You will need to install the [.NET Core 2.0 SDK](https://dot.net/core) separately for this update.

 * [Visual Studio 2017 15.3+](https://www.visualstudio.com/vs/)
 * [Visual Studio for Mac](https://www.visualstudio.com/vs/visual-studio-mac)
 * [Visual Studio Code -- C# Extension](https://code.visualstudio.com/docs/other/dotnet)
+*

 ### Thanks!

 I want to express gratitude for [all the direct contributions that we received for .NET Core 2.0](https://github.com/dotnet/core/blob/master/release-notes/2.0/2.0-contributors.md).
 Thanks!
 Some of the most prolific contributors for .NET Core 2.0 are from companies investing in .NET Core, other than Microsoft.
 Thanks to [Samsung](https://developer.tizen.org/development/tizen-.net-preview/introduction) and Qualcomm for your contributions to .NET Core.

-The .NET Core team shipped two .NET Core 2.0 previews ([preview 1],(https://blogs.msdn.microsoft.com/dotnet/2017/05/10/announcing-net-core-2-0-preview-1/) and [preview 2](https://blogs.msdn.microsoft.com/dotnet/2017/06/28/announcing-net-core-2-0-preview-2/))leading up to today's release.
+The .NET Core team shipped two .NET Core 2.0 previews ([preview 1](https://blogs.msdn.microsoft.com/dotnet/2017/05/10/announcing-net-core-2-0-preview-1/) and [preview 2](https://blogs.msdn.microsoft.com/dotnet/2017/06/28/announcing-net-core-2-0-preview-2/)) leading up to today's release.
 Thanks to everyone who tried out those releases and gave us feedback.

 ## Using .NET Core 2.0